turrnut/ExInt/README.md

 # ExInt
+## Project no longer in maintain.
+This repo will be open and accepting pull request.
 # 1.Introduction
 ExInt, stands for Expression Interpreter, helps you to calculate math and manages logic.
 It was developed by turrnut and first released September 24, 2022.
 It have a high performance and accurate calculation.
 Try ExInt now to evaluate an expression.
 # 2.Getting started